Technosorcery/silver-telegram/docs/PRD.md

 ### 8.4 AI Primitive Boundaries

-**Question**: How much latitude does each AI primitive have?
+**Status**: Decided

-For example, “Classify” could mean:
+**Decision**: Per-node configuration.
+Each node instance specifies its own constraint level rather than having a platform-wide policy.

-- Pick from exactly these categories (constrained)
+For example, "Classify" can be configured per-use as:

-- Pick from these categories or suggest a new one (semi-constrained)
+- **Constrained**: Pick from exactly these categories
-- Determine appropriate categories (unconstrained)
+- **Semi-constrained**: Pick from these categories or suggest a new one

-Considerations:
+- **Unconstrained**: Determine appropriate categories

-- More constraint = more predictable, less flexible
+This allows workflows to choose the appropriate trade-off for each use case:

-- Less constraint = more capable, harder to debug
+- More constraint = more predictable, easier to debug
-- Different use cases need different levels
+- Less constraint = more capable, more flexible

-- Should this be configurable per-use?
+The constraint level is part of the node's configuration, not a global setting.

 ### 8.5 Workflow Execution Patterns